msrobinson42/LoL-Analysis-Project/README.md

 Riot Games offers endpoints that are specific to stats per game (player kills/deaths, positional data, item purchases, etc).

 DataDragon is an open source endpoint that includes static data for the game (champion stats, monster stats, ability damage values, mana costs, etc).
-DataDragonClient always returns most up to date data from this endpoint.
+My implementation will always return the most recent version from this endpoint.

 ## ContractsLib